Pensions are long term investments. You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

 You get the tax relief automatically if your:

 One of the very good things about pensions is that they’re not subject to inheritance tax when you die.
-This means your pension can be passed on to children and grandchildren without them having to pay inheritance tax on it.
+This means your pension can be passed on to children and grandchildren without them having to pay.
 The same can’t be said for property, for example.
-So opening a pension can be a good way of helping out your family.
+So, opening a pension can be a good way of helping out your family.

 If you die before you reach 75, your beneficiary can draw on the money as they choose without paying income tax.
 However, if you’re over 75 when you die, they will have to pay income tax on withdrawals.
 This will be charged at the highest rate of income tax that they pay.

 Having a pension is great, but if you want to boost your savings in preparation for retirement, there are some other things you could do to help.

 Here are some ideas: